Lexx: DVD

-Beyond Home Entertainment released all 4 seasons on DVD in Australia: Season 1 on July 11, 2007, Season 2 on September 12, 2007, Season 3 on October 17, 2007, and Season 4 on January 16, 2008.
-On May 13, 2009, Beyond Home Entertainment released Lexx – The Complete Series, a 19-disc boxset featuring all 61 episodes of the series in a special collectible tin.
-On December 1, 2010, Beyond Home Entertainment re-released the 19-disc set as a boxset rather than the collector's tin released the year previously.
+Beyond Home Entertainment released all four seasons on DVD in Australia: season 1 on July 11, 2007, season 2 on September 12, 2007, season 3 on October 17, 2007, and season 4 on January 16, 2008.
+On May 13, 2009, Beyond Home Entertainment released Lexx – The Complete Series, a 19-disc box set featuring all 61 episodes of the series in a special collectible tin.
+On December 1, 2010, Beyond Home Entertainment re-released the 19-disc set as a box set rather than the collector's tin released the year previously.

 Online

 Lexx is available through streaming television.
 Netflix provided versions of the show in the United States as edited for American broadcast, though as of December 2013 it is no longer available.
 Similarly, Hulu had stopped streaming the show by November 2013 due to rights lapsing.
 In 2017, Lexx was available on Amazon Prime in the United States, United Kingdom, and Australia by mid-2018.
 Although still included with Amazon Prime in the United Kingdom and Australia, the series was removed from Amazon Prime in the United States in 2019, though episodes remained available for individual purchase and download.
+As of 2026, all four seasons were again available.

 As of January 2020, all four seasons are available to view in the United States on Hoopla and for free on Vudu.
 As of April 2020, all four seasons are available to view in the United States and United Kingdom through The Roku Channel.